Abbie Farwell Brown: Early life and education

+Career

 Her first children's book, The Book of Saints and Friendly Beasts (1900) was inspired by her first trip abroad, specifically by the carved choir stalls in Chester Cathedral depicting the life of Saint Werburgh.
 The book retells Christian stories of the animal encounters of various saints.
 Brown would write other collections retelling old tales for a contemporary child audience.
 Her In the Days of Giants (1902) featured stories from Norse mythology and remained a standard text in libraries for several generations.
 Tales of the Red Children (1909), co-written with James MacIntosh Bell, featured Canadian Indian folklore.

 Original stories by Brown include The Lonesomest Doll (1901), The Flower Princess (1904), John of the Woods (1909), and The Lucky Stone (1914).
 She wrote several volumes of children's poetry, including A Pocketful of Posies (1901) and Fresh Posies (1908).
 Her books of adult poetry, including Heart of New England (1920) and The Silver Stair (1926), were less successful.

 Brown wrote song lyrics for the Progressive Music Series by Silver, Burdett and Co.
 She and composer Mabel Wheeler Daniels wrote the song "On the Trail", which became the official song of the Girl Scouts of the USA.
 Daniels set Brown's war poem "Peace with a Sword" to music and it was performed by the Handel and Haydn Society in 1917.
 Brown's only juvenile biography was of a composer, The Boyhood of Edward MacDowell (1924).

 Brown was active in New England literary life.
 She edited the 20-volume Young Folks Library for the publisher Hall and Locke.
-She was a member of the Boston Authors' Club, the Boston Drama League, the American Folklore Society, the Poetry Society of America, and was president of the New England Poetry Club.
+She was a member of the Boston Authors Club, the Boston Drama League, the American Folklore Society, the Poetry Society of America, and was president of the New England Poetry Club.

+Death

 Brown died of cancer at the age of 55.